The theology company logo

 In the transfinite network, all communications come down to the countable physical layer (what about quantum teleportation?), which acts as a bottleneck, so that no matter how transcendent and complex my mind may be, you can only see it through the finite means of these words.

-Unitarity = conservation of probability tells us that the universe is 'full' from physical point of view (pleroma, pure act) - as much is happening as can possibly happen, and if one thing happens it excludes their possible outcomes.
+Unitarity = conservation of probability tells us that the Universe is 'full' from physical point of view (pleroma, pure act) - as much is happening as can possibly happen, and if one thing happens it excludes their possible outcomes.

 The human social network runs on language, human language, spoken, written, the language of love, body language, and all the languages that belong to more general animal biological and physical layers.
 As we move from society to society we encounter a large set of human languages, although the gradual coalescence of small human groups into large ones has led to the fading and death of many small languages.
 Collectively, all the protocols of the human social network are here known as religion [culture?]